 We always look forward to visiting some of the higher vineyards in Howell Mountain in the summer as the fresh natural aromas from the Manzanita and pine trees at this elevation are very reminiscent of what you would find in California’s Sierra Nevada foothills at similar elevations.
 We’ve spent parts of many summers in the Sierra foothills and this is the only appellation in Napa with very similar characteristics.

 Vineyard manager and proprietor Josh Clark grew up on Howell mountain and naturally this is where we met he and Heather to taste through the current releases of their wines.
-The Eagle Summit Vineyard on Howell Mountain is slightly under 2000 feet.
+The Eagle Summit Vineyard (now owned by Randy Dunn of Dunn Vineyards) on Howell Mountain is slightly under 2000 feet.
 Josh has come full circle in relation to this property – he remembers running up the slopes where the vineyard is now and playing in the snow as a child.
 This is the first commercial vineyard he planted in the Napa Valley, and while he currently manages several hundred Napa vineyard acres – ironically it is this vineyard that he is making wine from.

 Like much of Howell Mountain, this vineyard is planted on rocky red iron rich soil.
 This is a vineyard “neighborhood” that brags of premium terroir based on the the wines that are made from this area.
 Nearby vineyard neighbors include Randy Dunn’s property and the Stout Ranch (where Duckhorn currently sources from).